 Uniquely, your customers can confirm with certainty what they came to your website or mobile app to do, as well as provide feedback in the context of those intentions.

 The introduction of ‘Visitor Intent’ as a key customer experience metric represents a ground shift in satisfaction research.
 It opens the door for more targeted segmentation, especially when integrated with your web analytics or session replay tool.
-Visitor Intent provides a clearer view of your visitors’ needs and expectations, moving away from periodic and expert analysis of customer satisfaction studies and towards the ongoing data-driven world of digital analytics.
+Visitor Intent provides a clearer view of your visitors’ needs and expectations, moving away from periodic and expert analysis of satisfaction studies and towards the ongoing data-driven world of digital analytics.

 How to collect Visitor Intent